An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Discussion about Eastman's explanation

-First, it is not clear how the impulses, $\vec{F}$ and $-\vec{f}$, induces forces, $h$ and $-h$.
-It seems that what the authors of Refs. \cite{Eas75,Edw77} had in mind is the following.
-The impulses make point-masses $a$ and $c$ move slightly along $z$ direction, first.
-These movements induces the forces $h$ and $-h$.
-(This is in contrast with that the impulses do not make point-masses $b$ and $d$ move and thus no forces are induced on the point-masses $b$ and $d$.)
-However, even this argument is not sufficiently explaining why the movements can be identified with the forces $h$ and $-h$.
-Furthermore, actual movements of the point-masses $a$ and $c$ are not along the $z$ axis but along the $x$ axis in the case of usual precession dealt with in section II.
+Eastman's explanation has an advantage of being simple.
+However,it also has difficulties.
+First, it is not clear how the impulses, $\vec{F}$ and $-\vec{F}$, induces forces, $\vec{f}$ and $-\vec{f}$.
+What the authors of had in mind seems to be the following.
+The impulses make point-masses $a$ and $c$ move slightly along $z$ direction.
+Then the motion induces the forces $\vec{f}$ and $-\vec{f}$.
+In contrast, the impulses do not make point-masses $b$ and $d$ move and thus no forces are induced on the point-masses $b$ and $d$.
+However, it is not clear how the motions can induce the forces $\vec{f}$ and $-\vec{f}$ in the same direction.

 Second, actual trajectories of point-masses are not taken into account in the Eastman's model.
-However, actual trajectories at the initial time decides initial condition.
-Therefore, the Eastman's model cannot explain the fact that the same spinning top either does or does not fall down depending on initial condition, as seen in the previous subsection.
-In other words, according to the Eastman's model the direction of precession is unchanged as long as the direction of impulses are the same.
-However, the impulses are provided by the gravity, and thus the impulses do not depend on the initial condition.
-This implies that the spinning top would never fall down, which contradicts facts.
+The Eastman's model cannot explain the fact that the same spinning top either does or does not fall down depending on initial condition.
+According to the Eastman's model the direction of precession is unchanged as long as the direction of impulses are the same.
+However, the impulses provided by the gravity is unchanged.
+This implies that the spinning top would not fall down, which contradicts facts.